Home » Blogs » Jim Corbett Jhirna Zone Safari (Afternoon Tiger Adventure)

 Beginning the Jim Corbett Jhirna Zone Safari

-Jhirna Zone Jeep Safari with Naturalist Gaurav on a Sunny Afternoon
+Jhirna Zone Jeep Safari with an Experienced Naturalist

 As I navigated through the Dhela Zone first to reach the Jhirna Zone, Gaurav was narrating about the plan for the day.
 He also mentioned that spotting a male tiger here has a huge probability, as it has been active in the region.
 He too mentioned about the tigress with cubs, just like my driver mentioned earlier.
 She had also been very active in the region, and a full attempt would be made to spot them through Gaurav’s expertise in wildlife.